Aerijo/snippets-plus/README.md

   - As they are just suggestions, it still works when mixing with plain stops.
 - Q: How to handle typing in outer tab stops with inner tab stops?
 Are they just removed?
 What if an inner has the same index as the outer?
   - VS Code: Push overriden tab stops to the right, except any leading tab stops (to the left).
 But it also reorders them, so seems like an oversight.
 E.g.,

 - `$1$2$3`: typing `foo` in `$2` makes `$1${2:foo}$3`
 - `${1:$2}`: typing `foo` in `$1` makes `${1:foo$2}`
 - `${1:$2a$3b$4}`: typing `foo` in `$1` makes `${1:$2foo$3$4}` (a and b deleted, tab stops before text pushed left, tab stops after text or if no text pushed right).

+- Text change handling is mostly independent of cursors
+  - Removing cursors may end snippets mode, but the location algorithms should work based on raw buffer changes, without needing to link them to cursors

 ### TODO
 - Need a way to detect if undo / redo includes a snippet expansion and which one(s)
   - Mark a checkpoint somehow?
   - Already can detect when undo / redo occurs
 - Allow snippets to contain other snippets directly, such that they resolve as if the snippet body was inserted in place
+- Handle cursor coalescing when multiple instances are on the same point (e.g., `$1$1`, `$1$2$1`)